 Often the answer to one question can be used to solve a second, repeating the four-step process with new insights.
 Therefore, computational thinking can be thought of as a helix made up of a roadway of the four steps, repeating in sequence until you reach a solution fit for the original purpose.

 Aware of the growing need to actively implement computational thinking across all walks of life, Conrad Wolfram believed the emerging computing ubiquity and practicality of interface and implementation made 2010 the right time to start Computer-Based Maths—using computers in school as we do in the real world: to replace humans for calculating.
-By learning how to drive a computer, people are equipped to problem-solve more effectively, changing the balance of humans and computers.
+By learning how to drive a computer, people are equipped to problem solve more effectively, changing the balance of humans and computers.
+Read more about the latest implications of large language models (LLMs) on this balance here.

 Since then, it has become apparent that the employees of today lack knowledge of what's possible, experience of how to apply it and know-how of today's machinery for performing it.
 It's this factor that has driven Conrad and his colleagues at Wolfram Research to strive to make the skills of computational thinking accessible to everyone.